CSNDR/sentiment-analysis-lstm-ann/README.md

 ![image](https://user-images.githubusercontent.com/114272161/223038149-aa1caae7-5bd9-4157-a0fa-c3838c6cc41f.png)

-CONCLUSION :
+CONCLUSION :<br />
     - ANN (Artificial Neural Network) and LSTM (Long Short-Term Memory) methods respectively gives good results in text classification.
-However, in the same case, ANN gives better results than LSTM.
+However, in the same case, ANN gives better results than LSTM.<br />
     - Balancing data has a significant influence on the classification results.
 In the same case, Balanced data gives better results than unbalanced data.
-    - Precision, recall, and f1-score in each class are quite high, indicating that the method is used is able to classify text into the right class with the same level of accuracy tall.
+    - Precision, recall, and f1-score in each class are quite high, indicating that the method is used is able to classify text into the right class with the same level of accuracy tall.<br />

- RECOMENDATION :
+ RECOMENDATION :<br />
   - To improve the accuracy of text classification, it is recommended to do balancing on the data used.
-This can be done by adding data to minority class or reduce the data of the majority class.
+This can be done by adding data to minority class or reduce the data of the majority class.<br />
-  - Optimize the hyperparameters used for better classification results.
+  - Optimize the hyperparameters used for better classification results.<br />
-  - Consider to using another method besides ANN and LSTM, especially if the desired result has not been achieved.
+  - Consider to using another method besides ANN and LSTM, especially if the desired result has not been achieved.<br />

   THANK YOU ^.^